Sam2much96/Sam2much96/README.md

-- 👋 Hi, I’m @Sam2much96
+- 👋 Hi, I’m @Sam2much96.
+My life has been shit as of late.
+Don't expect regular commits.
-- 👀 I’m interested in Animation tech and Game development
-- 🌱 I’m currently learning Python, Godot game engine, Gdscript
-- 💞️ I’m looking to collaborate on any interesting project
 - 📫 How to reach me by email at Sam2much96@gmaill.com or inhumanityarts@gmail.com

 <!---